ajinkyajadhav0722/Spotify_dashboard/README.md

 - **Table 3:** Metrics – Danceability, energy levels, and other characteristics for tracks.
 - **Table 4:** Streams – Streaming data broken down by region and platform.

-The database holds a total of **2 million records** across these tables.

-[Insert Entity Relationship Diagram here]

 ---